The best PC for VR will let you effortlessly jump into the world of virtual reality.

 The CPU has eight memory channels, which means it can support up to 512 GB of system memory, which can be spread over eight DIMMs of 64 GB.
 There is also the option to add extra storage to your purchase, for a small price increase, like a beefier 2TB PCIe M.2 SSD.
 It has the capacity to hold up to five SATA HDDs, which is quite a lot if you fill it with 10TB drives.

 Lenovo's online store offers four different configurations: the most affordable has just 256GB of SSD storage and a basic Quadro P620 with 2GB of VRAM, making it totally unsuitable for VR use.
-Therefore the more expensive configuration (part number 30E1S0FG00) had to be selected which updated the Ryzen Pro to a 16 core version and upgraded the video card to a NVIDIA Quadro RTX 4000 with eight gigabytes of RAM.
+So, the more expensive configuration (part number 30E1S0FG00) had to be selected which updated the Ryzen Pro to a 16-core version and upgraded the video card to a NVIDIA Quadro RTX 4000 with eight gigabytes of RAM.
 The result is that SSD storage jumps to 1TB, which is good news for VR users.